Icinga/icinga2/doc/6-configuring-icinga-2.md

 ### <a id="objecttype-scheduleddowntime"></a> ScheduledDowntime

-ScheduledDowntime objects can be used to set up recurring downtimes for services.
+ScheduledDowntime objects can be used to set up recurring downtimes for hosts/services.

 > **Best Practice**
 >